CYCle: Choosing Your Collaborators Wisely to Enhance Collaborative Fairness in Decentralized Learning: Additional Experimental Results

 \subsection{Trade-off between MCG and CGS}

-Figure \ref{fig:onecol} presents a plot depicting the MCG and CGS values for 10 different data-split scenarios, which are specified in Table \ref{tab: performance-study} and Table \ref{tab: imbstudy}.
-It must be emphasized that the outcomes of our CYCle approach fall predominantly towards the bottom-right corner of the plot, indicating higher MCG and lower CGS values.
-On average, CYCle achieves the highest MCG and lowest CGS across the 10 scenarios.
-While competing methods (CFFL, RFFL, and CGSV) may slightly perform better than CYCle in one metric, they perform significantly worse in the other.
+Figure~\ref{fig:onecol} presents a plot depicting the MCG and CGS values for 10 different data-split scenarios, which are specified in Table~\ref{tab: performance-study} and Table~\ref{tab: imbstudy}.
+Each point in the plot corresponds to the average performance of a method under one scenario, with the $x$-axis representing the mean collaboration gain (MCG) and the $y$-axis representing the collaboration gain spread (CGS).
+The bottom right region of the plot, indicating high MCG and low CGS, represents the ideal operational regime, where all participants benefit meaningfully and fairly from collaboration.
+It must be emphasized that the results of our CYCle approach fall predominantly towards the bottom-right corner of the plot.
+On average, CYCle achieves the highest MCG and the lowest CGS in the 10 scenarios.
+While baseline methods such as CFFL, RFFL, and CGSV may outperform CYCle in one of the two metrics under certain scenarios, they exhibit a clear trade-off: improvements in collaborative gain often come at the cost of high inequality (larger CGS) and vice versa.
+For example, CGSV may occasionally achieve a higher MCG, but its CGS is substantially worse, indicating that a few participants benefit disproportionately, while others gain little or even suffer negative outcomes.
+In contrast, methods such as RFFL may better control CGS but fail to deliver sufficient gain, as reflected in lower MCG values.

+The directionality of the arrows overlaid on the figure further emphasizes the optimization goal: to move toward the bottom right.